puppetlabs/puppet-docs/source/puppet/4.6/reference/lang_facts_and_builtin_vars.markdown

 [strings]: ./lang_data_string.html
 [datatypes]: ./lang_data.html
 [qualified_var_names]: ./lang_variables.html#accessing-out-of-scope-variables
+[hashaccess]: ./lang_data_hash.html#accessing-values

 Before requesting a [catalog][] (or compiling one with `puppet apply`), Puppet will collect system information with [Facter][].
 Puppet receives this information as **facts,** which are **pre-set variables** you can use anywhere in your manifests.

 Puppet also pre-sets some **other special variables** which behave a lot like facts.

-This page describes how to use facts, and lists all of the special variables added by Puppet.
+This page describes how to use facts and lists all of the special variables added by Puppet.

 ## Which facts?